vframeio/vframe/docs/redaction.md

 done
 ```

-On a remote computerc reate a tmux session to monitor and detach
+On a remote computer create a tmux session to monitor and detach
 ```
 tmux new -s detect
 conda activate vframe